April 6th, 2011 by KC Christopher

 en suite bathroom with upscale amenities featuring high shower heads

-We believe our customers are entitled to the superior level of comfort we seek, so our guest rooms feature the most comfortable pillowtop mattresses we could find.
-Judging by the number of people who ask us what mattresses they are so they can go home and buy one, I think we chose well.
+We believe our guests are entitled to the superior level of comfort we seek, so our guest rooms feature the most comfortable pillowtop mattresses we could find.
 A great night’s sleep is just one of the amenities you should expect from an upscale bed and breakfast.

 April 20th, 2010 by KC Christopher

 Spring has come to Upstate NY and the Finger Lakes wine trails are grooming their vineyards for another great year.
 To set this season off, the Cayuga Wine Trail is offering their 18th Annual Wine & Herb Festival on the weekends of April 23rd – 25th and April 30th – May 2nd, 2010.
 Sample herb prepared foods along side fine wines, and take home wine glasses, recipes and herbs or vegetable plants from each winery.